NINAnor/reindeerdrone/README.md

 ```

 This script will use the trained model and run evaluation on the model by using the test set.
 The test set should be tiled as well using the ``dataset.py`` script mentioned earlier.
+It is possible to set `STORE_EVALUATION_RESULTS` which will store a JSON-file with the final evaluation metrics from the test set.

 ## Predict the trained model